 A digital workplace is a holistic user-centered solution used to connect, engage, and empower employees.
 Through an employee-centered hub, it encompasses a set of tools, applications, and platforms for a complete work experience.

 A DMS is a system designed to store, organize, and keep track of electronic documents and images within one centralized location.
-Whether the DMS is standalone or built-in within a digital workplace solution, it can bring a number of benefits to businesses, including secure and easy access to company documents, improved collaboration and productivity, integration with third party applications, and more.
+Whether the document management software is standalone or built-in within a digital workplace solution, it can bring a number of benefits to businesses, including secure and easy access to company documents, improved collaboration and productivity, integration with third party applications, and more.

 KM is the process of acquiring, storing and sharing information from several sources, and making it readily available to exploit and evolve in a simple way.
 Digital workplace solutions often come equipped with a built-in knowledge management function, to centralize company knowledge, boost productivity, facilitate onboarding and continuous learning, and reduce duplication.

-A project management system allows users to create, access, schedule, assign and track projects, sub-projects, and tasks.
+A project management system, including CRM software, allows users to create, access, schedule, assign and track projects, sub-projects, and tasks.
 Typical project management software has an extensive set of features, including integration with third party applications, real-time notifications, calendars, analytics and reports, direct messaging, etc.

 A WCMS enables users to create, modify, and publish web page content without specific knowledge of web development and programming languages.
 A WCMS often includes must-have features such as the creation of personalized content, automated scheduling of content, pre-defined templates, plugins, access permissions, and more.